Group and isolate cluster resourcesEstimated reading time: 4 minutes

 Each user has a default collection which can be changed in UCP preferences.

 Users can’t deploy a resource without a collection.
-When a user deploys a resource without an access label, Docker EE automatically places the resource in the user’s default collection.
+When a user deploys a resource without an access label, Docker Enterprise automatically places the resource in the user’s default collection.
 Learn how to add labels to nodes.

 With Docker Compose, the system applies default collection labels across all